Krokodyl/kessen-english/README.md

 | Magic 1 | Magic 80 and higher |
 | --- | --- |
 | <img src="/screenshots/secrets/darkness-01.png" alt="map" /> | <img src="/screenshots/secrets/darkness-02.png" alt="map"/> |

+## Magic

+Offensive magic and defensive magic used in battle are tied to your equipment.<br/>
+If you change weapon, you lose your current attack magic.<br/>
+If you change shield, you lose your current defense magic.<br/>

 # Credits